 Why we picked the Jeep Wrangler:

 The Jeep Wrangler traces its roots back to the original Willys that was developed during World War II.
 It’s evolved considerably over the past few years and generations.
-The new 2018 model finally swallowed the tech pill its predecessors refused to get anywhere near, but its spirit is still the same.
+The redesigned 2018 model finally swallowed the tech pill its predecessors refused to get anywhere near, but its spirit is still the same.
 That means it’s simple, relatively affordable, and virtually unbeatable off-road.
+It’s even relatively efficient when ordered with the turbodiesel engine.

-The Wrangler lineup includes the standard two-door model and a more spacious four-door version called Unlimited.
+The Wrangler lineup includes the standard two-door model and a more spacious four-door version.
+It also spawned a go-anywhere pickup named Gladiator.
 All variants leave the factory with either a soft or a hard top (a power-operated soft top is offered at an extra cost), making the Wrangler one of the most affordable convertibles on the market.
 As a bonus, buyers looking to do some serious off-roading can customize the Wrangler by buying parts directly from Jeep or from a seemingly endless list of aftermarket suppliers.

 Why should you buy this: It’s the everyday supercar.